leapfrogtechnology/chill-rest-api/README.md

 # Chill REST API

-REST API for the [chill](https://github.com/leapfrogtechnology/chill) monitoring service.
+REST API and the persistance layer for the [chill](https://github.com/leapfrogtechnology/chill) monitoring service.

+The monitor (chill) could be used as a standalone monitoring service too, but if you need to persist the status change logs and/or visualize the status change data into the [dashboard](https://github.com/leapfrogtechnology/chill-dashboard) you'll need this service.

 ## Setup